DataCritica/cookiecutter-data-journalism/README.md

 > ### *Develop good practices*

 Working with big amounts of data can result on several pivot tables, graphics and inevitable on different versions of our code and data.
-So when it comes to look through our own projects, we're not sure which is the final version of our data  among files called *data_cleanned* and *data_processed*, and what is more, we don't remember if *plots_working* or *plots_new* is the code that actually works for making a plot and the list can go on.
+So when it comes to look through our own projects, it would be ideal to have organized the names and location of our files to be able to locate them easily and to know what each of them contains.

 > ### *Make our work transparent and open source*